 If you have an anxiety disorder, you don’t have to suffer anymore.
 Treatment is available.
 Therapy (also called counseling) is often a helpful treatment for anxiety disorders.
 With therapy, a specially trained professional (therapist) helps you face and learn to manage your anxiety.
 Therapy can be short-term or long-term depending on your needs.
-In some cases, medication may also be prescribed with therapy.
+In some cases, medicine may also be prescribed with therapy.
 It may take time before you notice how much therapy is helping, but stick with it.
 With therapy, you can feel better.

 Cognitive behavioral therapy (CBT) teaches you to manage anxiety.
 It does this by helping you understand how you think and act when you’re anxious.
 Research has shown CBT to be a very effective treatment for anxiety disorders.
 How CBT is run is almost like a class.
 It involves homework and activities to build skills that teach you to cope with anxiety step by step.
 It can be done in a group or one-on-one, and often takes place for a set number of sessions.
 CBT has two main parts: